Cuban Nationalization Process

 uses declared taxable value as appraisal basis;

 apart from a specific claims settlement tribunal and in absence of a treaty providing for international dispute resolution of foreign nationals' claims against Cuba, a claimant would have to bring an action in the Cuban courts to vindicate its rights;

-there is no such bilateral investment treaty between the US and Cuba, and one in the near future is highly unlikely; and
+there is no bilateral investment treaty between the US and Cuba, and one is highly unlikely prior to settlement of pending claims; and

 regardless, Cuba does not have any track record with international tribunals related to claims settlement.